-Employee compensation expense (net of estimated forfeitures) related to our share-based plans for the years ended December 31, 2019, 2018 and 2017, was approximately $48 million, $52 million and $39 million, respectively.
-In addition, non-employee director share-based compensation expense for the years ended December 31, 2019, 2018 and 2017, was approximately $1 million, $1 million and $2 million, respectively.
+Employee compensation expense (net of estimated forfeitures) related to our share-based plans for the years ended December 31, 2021, 2020 and 2019, was approximately $36 million, $30 million and $48 million, respectively.
+In addition, non-employee director share-based compensation expense for the years ended December 31, 2021, 2020 and 2019, was approximately $1 million, $1 million and $1 million, respectively.
 Shares granted to non-employee directors vest immediately and have no restrictions or performance conditions.
-The excess tax benefit associated with our employee share-based plans for the years ended December 31, 2019, 2018 and 2017, was $4 million, $2 million and $2 million, respectively.
-The total unrecognized compensation expense (net of estimated forfeitures) related to nonvested awards for our employee share-based plans was approximately $40 million at December 31, 2019 and is expected to be recognized over a weighted-average period of less than two years.
+The excess tax benefit associated with our employee share-based plans for the years ended December 31, 2021, 2020 and 2019, was $9 million, $4 million and $4 million, respectively.
+The total unrecognized compensation expense (net of estimated forfeitures) related to nonvested awards for our employee share-based plans was approximately $55 million at December 31, 2021 and is expected to be recognized over a weighted-average period of approximately two years.

-The tables below summarize the employee share-based activity in the Plan:
+The table below summarizes the employee share-based activity in the Plan: